 Understanding the Two Types of BI Users

-Self-service BI promises to empower business users to answer their own data-related questions without help from IT, but any individual solution’s ability to deliver on that promise depends on its accessibility to all types of BI users.
+Self-service business intelligence (BI) promises to empower business users to answer their own data-related questions without help from IT, but any individual solution’s ability to deliver on that promise depends on its accessibility to all types of BI users.

 In order to evaluate a solution’s usability, it’s important to have a realistic understanding of your user base and its makeup.
 We’re going to use research published in Eckerson Group’s “A Reference Architecture for Self-Service Analytics” (2016) to describe the typical SaaS user base and identify the types of tools each user group is likely to require.
 Compare your user base to this model, and be sure to check off the appropriate boxes before committing to an embedded BI license.